 What are the best diets for weight loss?
 For you the best diet is the one you’ll maintain.
-Cutting out junk food and cutting back on carbs the best bet.
+Cutting out junk food and cutting back on carbs is your best bet.

 You can eat much less and drop pounds quickly up front, but the real trick is changing your eating habits so you keep the weight off.